jszlenk/Rest-Tasks-Application/README.md

  --- | --- | ---
  85% | 80% | 74%

-  * Unit Testing and Mocking written using Mockito and JUnit.
+  * Unit Testing and Mocking written using Mockito and JUnit
-  * Selenium WebDriver and XPath were used for Web Integration Testing in Chrome and Firefox browsers.
+  * Selenium WebDriver and XPath were used for Web Integration Testing in Chrome and Firefox browsers
   * Bash scripts for automatically building and starting applications.
-Besides generating files like war or jar.
+Besides generating files like war or jar

   #### Ready to go into production: